nopnop2002/Raspberry-ili9325/README.md

 # Software requirement
 - WiringPi Library
- This project uses only GPIOs, so it may work with WiringPi libraries ported to other boards.
+ This project uses the wiringPiSetup() function to initialize GPIOs.
- If you use it for anything other than RPI, you may need to change the GPIO number.
+ If you use it on a board other than the RPI board, you may need to change the GPIO number.
  As far as I know, there are these libraries.
 	- WiringPi for OrangePi
 	- WiringPi for OrangePi Zero